Are you tempted to tap the brakes on your job hunt during the holidays?

 2. Maintain the momentum you’ve gained since activating your search

 Job searching is a job unto itself.
 You’ve worked hard to identify your target jobs, polish your resume and LinkedIn profile, grow your network, respond to applications, and build a pipeline of new connections and leads.

 Keep moving forward and stay on track, since you never know when you’ll uncover the right opportunity.
 Even if you’re not actually hired in November or December, you’ll have the meetings set up.
 Be ahead of the curve when the interviews rev up in January.

 3. More holiday events = more networking opportunities

-Resist the urge to pull back and cut out excess activity, and capitalize on the plethora of parties .
-Use social and professional holiday events to grow your network, build relationships, and solidify connections.
+Even though this year is different, resist the urge to pull back and cut out excess activity, and capitalize on virtual holiday events to grow your network, build relationships, and solidify connections.
+Check your local industry professional associations, chamber of commerce, and meetups for ideas on what to attend.
 Remember that friends and family can help, too.

-Although the week between Christmas and New Year’s is slow, Bodmer advises candidates to keep a close eye on postings and LinkedIn emails throughout November and December, even when they’re busier than usual.
+Although the week between Christmas and New Year’s is slow, Bodmer advises candidates to keep a close eye on postings and LinkedIn emails throughout the season, even when they’re busier than usual.

 “One year I had a client call the day after Christmas with an executive position that required urgent recruiting attention.”

 If you do become a candidate, she says to be proactive and clear with the recruiter or employer about your availability, even if you’re staycationing.
 Give clear direction about how they can contact you, whether and when you’ll be out of cell phone range, and if there are communication blackout days.

 Don’t be one of the crowd waiting until January to contact companies, recruiters, or networking contacts.
 Stay the course and you just may be up and running in January (while everyone else is just introducing themselves).